hmgomes/sustainability-reports-pdf-analysis/README.md

-# A longitudinal study of biodiversity reporting by Brazilian companies
+# A decade of biodiversity conservation: Insights on corporate social responsibility in an emerging market context
-Supporting code and raw text data for "A longitudinal study of biodiversity reporting by Brazilian companies"
+Supporting code and raw text data for "A decade of biodiversity conservation: Insights on corporate social responsibility in an emerging market context"

 ## Raw text
 The raw text exported from sustainability reports is available in `raw_texts`